FreeCAD/FPA/drafts/fpa report 2023.md

 ### The FreeCAD Blog

-A blog section   The FPA provides a grant of USD 100 for original blog articles.
 An [official FreeCAD blog](https://blog.freecad.org) was added to the main FreeCAD website in 2022.
 The blog provides insight into FreeCAD development, information about how people use FreeCAD and reaches community members beyond the [FreeCAD forum](https://forum.freecad.org).
 A [grant program](https://fpa.freecad.org/programs/blog-content) for blog content was established in late 2022.
 Community members can receive a small grant for creating original blog content